influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

         .warn(lambda: "stat" > warn OR "sigma" > warnSig)
         .crit(lambda: "stat" > crit OR "sigma" > critSig)
   ```
   Example 13 above continues the pipeline from Example 12.
-In Example 12, the results of the lambda expression named as `'used'` under the `eval()` method are then accessed, in Example 13, as an argument to the method `'mean()'`, which then names its result _as_ `'stat'`.
+In Example 12, the results of the lambda expression named as `'used'` under the `eval()` method are then accessed in Example 13 as an argument to the method `'mean()'`, which then names its result _as_ `'stat'`.
 A new statement then begins.
-This contains a new call to the method `'eval()'`, which has a lambda expression that accesses `"stat"` and sets its result _as_ `'sigma'`.  `"stat"` is also accessed in the `message()` method and the threshold methods under the `alert()` chaining method.
+This contains a new call to the method `'eval()'`, which has a lambda expression that accesses `"stat"` and sets its result _as_ `'sigma'`.  `"stat"` is also accessed in the `message()` method and the threshold methods (`info()`,`warn()`,`crit()`) under the `alert()` chaining method.
 The named result `"sigma"` is also used in the lambda expressions of these methods.

 ##### Accessing values in string templates

-As mentioned in the section [String templates](#string-templates) it is possible to add values from node specific properties, tags and fields to output strings.
+As mentioned in the section [String templates](#string-templates) it is possible to add values from node specific properties, and from tags and fields to output strings.
 This can be seen under the alert node in Example 13.
 The accessor expression is wrapped in two curly braces.
 To access a property a period, `.`, is used before th identifier.
-To access a value from tags or fields the token 'index' is used, followed by a period and then the part of the data series to be accessed (e.g. `.Tag` or `.Field`), the actual name is then specified in double quotes.
+To access a value from tags or fields the token 'index' is used, followed by as space and a period and then the part of the data series to be accessed (e.g. `.Tag` or `.Field`), the actual name is then specified in double quotes.

 ```javascript
 |alert()